 The ombudsperson and other troubleshooters are available if these avenues do not produce satisfactory results.
 Dean Sanders serves as the troubleshooter for CAS.
-Some common issues handled by Dean Sanders include credit overloads, academic appeals, and withdrawals.
-You will be referred to Dean Sanders by UASP as needed.
+Some common issues handled by the Assistant Dean include credit overloads, academic appeals, and withdrawals.
+You will be referred to the Assistant Dean by UASP as needed.
 The ombudsperson explores your complaints, opens lines of communication, and considers your rights, as well as the University, when making recommendations to solve your problem(s).
 The ombudsperson is also responsible for interpreting university policy, making recommendations to change policy when needed and ensuring the university adheres to its policies when making decisions.